Geronay Whitebooi

 Geronay Michaela Whitebooi (born 2 January 1996) is a South African judoka.
 She is a silver medalist at the 2019 African Games and a four-time medalist, including two golds, at the African Judo Championships.

-She represented South Africa at the 2020 Summer Olympics in Tokyo, Japan.
+Whitebooi represented South Africa at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 48 kg event.
-Whitebooi won the gold medal in the 2022 Commonwealth Games in the women's 48kg category.
+Whitebooi won the gold medal in the 2022 Commonwealth Games in the women's 48 kg category.